sstarr77/economic_resilience_group_project/README.md

 ### Overview

 We've organized for you to complete a client project.
-This is a great opportunity for you to be exposed to a **real** organization doing **real work** with **real data**.
+This is a great opportunity for you to be exposed to a **real organization** doing **real work** with **real data**.

+**The Organization**:

-[New Light Technologies](https://www.linkedin.com/company/new-light-technologies) is an organization founded in 2003.
+- [New Light Technologies](https://www.linkedin.com/company/new-light-technologies) is an organization founded in 2003.
 After over a decade of research, New Light developed a carbon capture technology able to produce high-performance bioplastics from carbon emissions.
 Their mission is to replace oil-based plastics with greenhouse gas-based bioplastics on a global scale, moving oil out of the world’s products, reducing material production costs, and reducing the amount of carbon in the air on a market-driven basis.
-They also do contracting work with various organizations, including FEMA (the Federal Emergency Management Agency), the U.S. Census Bureau, and The World Bank.
+They also do contracting work with various organizations, including FEMA (the Federal Emergency Management Agency), USAID (the United States Agency for International Development), the U.S. Census Bureau, and The World Bank.

-Ran Goldblatt, our contact with NLT, is a remote sensing scientist and senior consultant.
+- [Ran Goldblatt](https://newlighttechnologies.com/staff/ran-goldblatt/), our contact with NLT, is a remote sensing scientist and senior consultant.
 He has a strong background in geographic information systems (GIS) and leverages this knowledge when solving problems facing various agencies.

-**Problem**:

-NLT requested that our students complete projects surrounding emergency preparedness and economic analysis.
-In short summary, the twelve projects you may complete are:
+**The Work**:

+For this project, you will be doing work that focuses on:
+- preparing for emergencies,
+- rapidly responding to emergencies, and/or
+- estimating the economic impact of disasters.

+The goal is for you to leverage your skills to help solve real-world problems.
+NLT has identified eleven potential prompts of value to them.
+You may pick one and attempt to solve it.
+Alternatively, if you would like to edit the problem slightly (for example, picking a different data source) or combine multiple prompts together, you may do that as well!

 1. Leveraging Social Media to Map Disasters.
 2. Leveraging News and Media for Situational Awareness.